napcs/meet_angular/README.md

   index.html
 ~~~

-If you're on the Terminal, you can create these folders and files quickly:
+If you're comfortable using  the Terminal, you can create these folders and files quickly:

 ~~~bash
 $ mkdir -p flickrsearch/javascripts